Mayis Aghabeyov

 Mayis Alishir oghlu Aghabeyov (b.1 May 1941; Baku, Azerbaijan SSR, Soviet Union - d.
-17 June 2020; Baku, Azerbaijani Republic) was a Soviet and Azerbaijani artist and cinema production designer, People's Artist of Azerbaijan (2000).
+17 June 2020; Baku, Azerbaijan) was a Soviet and Azerbaijani artist and cinema production designer, People's Artist of Azerbaijan (2000).

 Life

-Mayis Alishir oglu Agabayov was born on May 1, 1941, in Baku.
-In 1961, he graduated from the Azerbaijan State Art School.
-In 1969, after graduating from the All-Union State Institute of Cinematography in Moscow, he started working as a production designer at the "Azerbaijanfilm" film studio.
-Since 1965, he has participated in a number of international and republican exhibitions with his film and painting works.
-Since 1996, he has been teaching at the Azerbaijan State University of Culture and Artss.
+Aghabayov was born on May 1, 1941, in Baku.
+In 1961 he graduated from the Azerbaijan State Art School.
+In 1969, after graduating from the All-Union State Institute of Cinematography in Moscow, he started working as a production designer at the Azerbaijanfilm film studio.
+From 1996 he taught at the Azerbaijan State University of Culture and Arts.
 He was a professor of the Academic painting department at the Azerbaijan State Academy of Fine Arts.
-Mayis Aghabeyov died on June 17, 2020, at the age of 79 in Baku.
+Aghabeyov died on June 17, 2020, at the age of 79 in Baku.